 - Male/female sterilization.

-- Male patients whose sexual partner(s) are WOCBP who are not willing to use adequate contraception, during the study and for 8 weeks after the end of treatment
+- Are a male whose sexual partner(s) are WOCBP who are not willing to use adequate contraception, during the study and for 8 weeks after the end of treatment

-- Major surgery, radiation therapy, or stereotactic radio-surgery within previous 4 weeks at time of screening
+- Have had major surgery, radiation therapy, or stereotactic radio-surgery within previous 4 weeks at time of screening

-- Neurosurgery within prior 6 months at time of screening.
+- Have had neurosurgery within prior 6 months at time of screening.